 - Call your mom and/or dad and/or other people who love you and are adjusting to your being gone.
 This transition is hard on them, too.
 Let them know you’re OK, and give them a glimpse of your campus life.
 BUT resist the urge to go home for at least the first month—maybe even not until fall break or Thanksgiving.
 Campus is your new home-away-from-home now, and you need to be there to meet people, to take advantage of activities, to learn about your surroundings.
 As with most things in life, you’ll get out of it what you put into it; if you remain more emotionally and physically tied to life “back home” than to life on campus, you will be cheating yourself.
 Some parents have a harder time letting go than others; if your parents are texting you every day (or multiple times a day!), you may have to set (gently) some boundaries.

-- Unless your child’s life is in danger, it is almost never a good idea for you to come to campus or make a phone call to campus to solve a problem your student is having with a class, a professor, a grade, or a roommate.
+- Parents and guardians, unless your child’s life is in danger, it is almost never a good idea for you to come to campus or make a phone call to campus to solve a problem your student is having with a class, a professor, a grade, or a roommate.
 Your doing so suggests that you don’t think your student is capable of handling the problem.
 If your young adult calls you for help, suggest people/offices your student might approach about the problem.
 Not getting satisfaction from a professor?
 Suggest that your student ask to see the department head.
 Having roommate trouble?
 Your student should approach the resident advisor and, if the situation is still unresolved, the director of resident life.
 These are growth opportunities for your young adult.

-- When we were in college, the only way to talk to our loved ones was to sit on the floor beneath the one-and-only pay phone on our dorm hall and wait for it to ring.
+- When we were in college, the only way to talk to our loved ones was to sit on the floor beneath the one-and-only pay phone on our hall and wait for it to ring.
 Cell phones make it possible to be in constant communication, but if our young adult children are going to make the most of their experience, they need to be focused on life at college, not on life at home.
 Resist the urge to text or call them all the time.
 If you aren’t hearing from them as often as you wish you were, that’s probably a good sign that they are engaging in college life and having a good time.
 You did a great job raising responsible young adults, and now your capable young adults are doing exactly what you prepared them to do!
 Give them space in which to do it.